 Young people spend a lot of their time at school, so it is important that they are taught in a way that reflects the diversity of the world we live in.
 It is essential for all marginalised groups, such as LGBTQ+ students, to be represented in teaching and learning environments.
 It is also important for students who do not belong to marginalised groups to learn to accept and celebrate diversity.

 While the world has come a long way in supporting the LGBTQ+ community, there is still room for improvement, and it can start in the classroom!
-We owe them to provide a curriculum that includes the themes, values and experiences of those who are part of the LGBTQ+ community.
+It is important to provide all students with a curriculum that includes the themes, values and experiences of those who are part of the LGBTQ+ community.